tempoCollaboration/OQuPy/docs/index.rst

 - the dynamics of a chain of non-Markovian open quantum systems [8].
 - the dynamics of an open many-body system with one-to-all light-matter coupling [9].
-- the multi-dimensional spectroscopy of non-Markovian systems [10].

 Up to versions 0.1.x this package was called *TimeEvolvingMPO*.